logsem/cerise-stack-monotone/README.md

 It is possible to run `make fundamental` to only build files up to the Fundamental Theorem (and `make fundamental-binary` to build up until the binary FTLR, or `make full-abstraction` to build up until the full abstraction theorem).
-This usually takes up 20 minutes.
+Each usually takes up 20 minutes.

 ## Checking for admits